top of page

 Emily’s operatic roles include Sylviana The Merry Widow (Glyndebourne), Cherubino Le nozze di Figaro (Saffron Opera), Romeo I Capuleti e i Montecchi (English Touring Opera), Nerone and Ottavia L’incoronazione di Poppea (English Touring Opera) Olga and Madame Larina Eugene Onegin (Wild Arts & Opera Holland Park Young Artist), Female Politican Nobody/Somebody (Northern Ireland Opera), Nancy Albert Herring (New Palace Opera), Minskwoman Flight, Jenny Die Dreigroschenoper (Royal Conservatoire of Scotland), Spirit Dido & Aeneas (Ryedale Festival); Wellgunde Das Rheingold (Edinburgh Players Opera Group); Siegrune Die Walküre (Weekend Opera Projects); Sara Tobias and the Angel (Streetwise Opera); Nancy Albert Herring and Female Chorus The Rape of Lucretia (Aspect Opera), Masha Paradise Moscow, La tasse Chinoise and L’écureuil L’enfant et les Sortilèges, and Sorceress Dido & Aeneas (University of York).

-Chorus work includes the Glyndebourne Chorus, Wagner’s Der fliegende Holländer at the 2022 Grange Park Festival, Wagner’s Götterdämmerung at the 2019 Edinburgh International Festival, and Purcell’s Dido & Aeneas at the 2019 Ryedale Festival.
+Chorus work includes the Glyndebourne Chorus, Britten's Peter Grimes at Opera North, Wagner’s Der fliegende Holländer at the 2022 Grange Park Festival, Wagner’s Götterdämmerung at the 2019 Edinburgh International Festival, and Purcell’s Dido & Aeneas at the 2019 Ryedale Festival.

 Emily is an experienced consort and choral singer, having sung with groups such as Britten Sinfonia Voices, the Dunedin Consort, the Carice Singers and Echo.
 She was a Fellow of the National Youth Choirs of Great Britain, and a member of Genesis Sixteen, The Sixteen’s prestigious training programme led by Harry Christophers and Eamonn Dougan.
 In 2018 she had the honour of being the first Female Alto to sing with the Men and Boys Choir at Southwell Minster, a landmark moment in the Minsters 900+ year history.